YashGhanwate/E-COMMERCE-RETAL-DATA-ANALYSIS-/README.md

 In summary, the query provides an overview of the product categories for which the average revenue is above the overall average revenue across all categories.

-### Bussiness Objective(15): Find the average and total revenue by each subcategory for the categories which are among top 5 categories in terms of quantity sold?
+### Bussiness Objective: Find the average and total revenue by each subcategory for the categories which are among top 5 categories in terms of quantity sold?

 Bussiness solution: